thevuong/next15-filterlist/STEPS.md

 - Layout.tsx fetches are running sequentially even though they don't depend on each other.
 - The first through might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout.
 - So, let's push the data fetches down from the layout to the components themselves.
 - Move projectDetails fetch to projectDetails.tsx, and move tabs fetch to tabs.tsx.
-Each component is now responsible for their own data, making them composable.
+Each component is now responsible for their own data, making them composable, (by colocating data and ui).
 - Display suspense fallbacks with "loading..." around projectDetails, and around tabs. - Show the result: streaming in the RSCs using just a little js as they complete on the server.
 Running in parallel, have a lower total load time.
 We can actually show something on the screen and even interact with what we have (fill search).
 - However, did you see how the elements are visually unstable as they load.
 We got cumulative layout shift.
 Uncomfortable UX.
 Open CWV: CLS is no longer 0, and is very impactful on our scores.
 - We have to make loading fallbacks the right size.
 Replace with skeletons.